Metric Optimization in Penner Coordinates: Continuous Maps from Penner Coordinates

-We make use of the Beltrami-Klein hyperbolic plane model, which represents the hyperbolic plane using a unit disk.
-In this model, chords of the disk are lines, and the isometries of the model are precisely the projective maps of the Euclidean plane that preserve the unit disk.
-We describe how this model can be used to define a hyperbolic metric on a triangulated surface, parameterize the space of such hyperbolic metrics, and describe natural coordinates for a surface with a given hyperbolic metric.
+To define the metric on each triangle of a mesh $M$, we make use of the Beltrami-Klein hyperbolic plane model, which represents the hyperbolic plane using a unit disk.
+In this model, chords of the disk are straight lines, and the isometries of the model are precisely the projective maps of the Euclidean plane that preserve the unit disk.
+We identify each triangle of the mesh $T$ to a triangle inscribed in a unit disk of the Beltrami-Klein model.
+In the hyperbolic metric, this triangle is an \emph{ideal triangle}, as its vertices are on the boundary of the circle, i..e, correspond to points at infinity in hyperbolic metric (ideal points).
+The triangle sides are infinite straight lines.
+All ideal triangles are congruent: there is a (unique) circumcircle-preserving projective map that carries a given triangle onto any other, and these maps are isometries in the hyperbolic metric.
+Note that so far, we did not make use of Penner coordinates $\ell$.

-\paragraph{Ideal hyperbolic triangles} After mapping a triangle $T$ to a similar (Euclidean) triangle inscribed in a unit disk, we can use the Beltrami-Klein model to describe hyperbolic distances in the interior of $T$.
-Ideal hyperbolic triangles differ in two key respects from their Euclidean analogues.
-First, as there is a (unique) circumcircle-preserving projective map that carries a given triangle onto any other, all ideal hyperbolic triangles are actually congruent.
-Second, the vertices of the triangle are ideal points at infinity in the model, and thus the edges of the triangle are infinitely long.

-\paragraph{Ideal hyperbolic surfaces} Given a triangle mesh $M = (V, F, E)$, we can define a hyperbolic metric inside the faces of $M$ by defining the hyperbolic metric per triangle as above.
-However, since the edges of ideal hyperbolic triangles are infinitely long, there is not a unique identification of the edges of adjacent triangles like there is for Euclidean triangle meshes; one can slide the ideal triangles isometrically along their shared infinite edge.
-One natural choice of identification is given by identifying points that correspond in the disk model, which we use to define a hyperbolic metric for the punctured surface $M \setminus V$.
-Note that the vertices $V$ are all points at infinity in this metric, and the edges are all infinitely long.

-\paragraph{Discrete hyperbolic metrics} Suppose horocycles are chosen at each vertex of $V$.
-While the edges of $M$ are infinite, the portions of the edges between the horocycles have finite lengths.
-As with Euclidean metrics, hyperbolic metrics along with a choice of horocycles can be naturally parameterized by these edge lengths.
-Surprisingly, for any choice of $\lambda \in \mathbb{R}^{|E|}$, there is a unique hyperbolic metric and a choice of horocycles at the vertices such that the lengths of edges between horocycles are described by $\lambda$.
-As the notation suggests, these hyperbolic lengths are actually the logarithmic Penner coordinates we have been working with all along.
-This correspondence explains the remarkable properties of Penner coordinates; the hyperbolic metrics they describe are in many ways similar to discrete Euclidean metrics, but they do not have a validity constraint comparable to the triangle inequality condition.
+To construct a complete metric on $M$, we need to identify the sides of the ideal triangles corresponding to the same edge.
+Because the lengths of the sides are infinite, there is a one-parametric family of isometries between these sides: the isometries differ by a translation (\emph{shear}).